 - 1. Respect to others at all times and responsibility are expected. - 2.
+Any behavior that disrupts the order of the classroom or lab will be reported to the Dean of Students for necessary action.
+Respect for yourself and your classmates and personal responsibility are the two guidelines. - 3.
 No food or drink allowed in the classroom or lab.
-Cell phones are allowed to be in the classroom but should not be used in a distracting manner.
-Pagers, music devices (iPods/mp3s), electronic games or earbuds are allowed.
+No cell phones, pagers, music devices (iPods/mp3s), electronic games or earbuds are allowed.
 No picture, voice, or video recording is allowed without the permission of the instructor.
 NO vulgar language or disrespectful behavior will be tolerated.
 The student may be removed for using these devices and/or being disrespectful, which can result in losing credit for the course.

-- 3. Attendance Policy: Attendance is mandatory in this class and lab.
+- 4. Attendance Policy: Attendance is mandatory in this class and lab.
 The student will be responsible for regular, prompt attendance in the scheduled Integrated Reading/Writing course, and his/her grade will reflect any missed classes.
-Attendance, as well as successful completion of lab assignments is a portion of the class grade. - 4.
+The student must sign in before each class period and sign out if leaving class early.
+Also, the student is required to earn 16 hours over the course of the semester.
+Each lab evaluation requires 1 hour of attendance in the Language Hub, and the remainder of the time will be monitored from online activity.
+There are four evaluations per semester.
+Attendance is mandatory for the successful completion of this course.
+Attendance, as well as successful completion of lab assignments is a portion of the class grade.
+If the student is absent more than three times during the semester, he/she may fail the course. - 5.
 Be on time and be prepared.
 Often the first ten minutes of class are the most important.
-Always bring textbook and necessary materials to class. - 5.
+Always bring textbook and necessary materials to class. - 6.
 Late work: Late Work is not accepted, unless prior arrangements have been made by the student and the instructor.
-If late work is accepted, papers will drop a letter grade per class meeting. - 6.
-If the student misses a class, he/she is responsible for contacting the instructor as soon as possible concerning the nature of the absence as well as to find out what had been missed in class and what is due for the next class. - 7.
-Students are expected to check Canvas daily for assignments and instructions. - 8.
+If late work is accepted, papers will drop a letter grade per class meeting. - 7.
+If the student misses a class, he/she is responsible for contacting the instructor as soon as possible concerning the nature of the absence as well as to find out what had been missed in class and what is due for the next class. - 8.
+Students are expected to check Canvas daily for assignments and instructions. - 9.
 Withdrawal Policy: Students are responsible for their dropping of this class to avoid an F on their transcripts; the instructor will not drop a student.